If you have been laid off or have lost your job, an installment loan can help you pay your rent or mortgage, pay your car loan or lease, and more.

 Becoming unexpectedly unemployed is stressful for anyone.
-Here are a couple of other ways to make sure that you are approved for a loan if you need it during a difficult time.
+Here are some other ways to ensure you are approved for a loan if needed during a difficult time.

 Each lender is going to be different, so you must do some research before committing to one.
 Additionally, some lenders are going to be better suited for people with good or fair credit, while some lenders specifically work for borrowers with bad credit.

-If you find yourself unemployed and have bad credit, you should look into lenders that work with people that have your type of credit to maximize the potential of you being approved for that loan.
+If you find yourself unemployed and have bad credit, you should look into lenders that work with people with your type of credit to maximize the potential of being approved for that loan.